 Take a look at the wackier side of history!

-The lively design is supported by annotated photos and cartoons, making history fun and accessible for readers aged 8+.
+The lively lay-out is supported by annotated photos and cartoons, making history fun and accessible for readers aged 9+.

 Titles in the series:

-What happened the pharaoh's brain?
+What happened to mummies' brains?
 And other questions about the Ancient Egyptians

 Did the kings of Benin really keep pet leopards?
 And other questions about the kingdom of Benin

 Did the Celts really use hair gel?
 And other questions about the Stone Age, Iron Age and Bronze Age

 Why did the ancient Greeks use elephants in battle?
 And other questions about the ancient Greeks